Theme Park Queue - 10 Course Points

 If anything is unclear, don’t hesitate to drop by office hours or post a question on Piazza.

-- Find tutors office hours on Canvas -> Tutoring
+• Find tutors hours on Canvas -> Tutoring

-- In addition to office hours we have the Coding and Social Lounge (CSL) , a community space staffed with ilab assistants which are undergraduate students further along the CS major to answer questions.
+• In addition there is the Coding and Social Lounge (CSL), a community space staffed with student community managers which are undergraduate students further along the CS major to answer questions.

 By Colin Sullivan